gpauloski/llm-pytorch/docs/guides/bert-pretraining.md

 After phase 1 training is complete, set `PHASE = 2` in the config file.
 Then, copy the last checkpoint from the `CHECKPOINT_DIR` for phase 1 to the new `CHECKPOINT_DIR` for phase 2 with the filename `global_step_0.pt`.

-*Note: checkpointing is still incomplete.
-End of phase checkpoints work correctly but resuming training mid-phase does not correctly resume the position in the dataset.*